20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 4. 4-velocities parameterised by proper time $\frac{dx^\mu}{d\tau}$
 5. Timelike vs lightlike geodesics, with all of the different parameterisations

-It is common to define 4-velocities as only being those velocities which are parameterised by proper time, but we need to encompass every kind of geodesic
+It is common to define 4-velocities as only being those velocities which are parameterised by proper time, but we're going with the generalised understanding here.
+Note that this segment is dealing with line elements in minkowski for simplicity, and as such is special relativity.
+That said, the language of special relativity, and general relativity are often not very similar at all, so this is very useful to write down

 ### Lightlike Geodesics

+A lightlike geodesic is defined has having $ds^2 = 0$.
+If you've forgotten, remember that we evaluate this quantity with the metric tensor, or directly with the [line element](https://en.wikipedia.org/wiki/Line_element)

 #### Coordinate time parameterisation